LSSTDESC/descqa/README.md

 # DESCQA

+**The master branch now hosts DESCQA2 (which is still under development).
+If you are looking for DESCQA1, go to [v1 branch](https://github.com/LSSTDESC/descqa/tree/v1)**

+Starting from DESCQA2, the access of catalogs (including the readers) are moved to [GCRCatalogs](https://github.com/LSSTDESC/gcr-catalogs)

 This repository contains the descqa simulation validation framework derived from FlashTest/FlashTestView.
 It will be used initially to do automated testing of simulated galaxy catalogs but may also expand later to encompass other types of simulation validation.